WaterReporter/help.waterreporter.org/_pages/edit-your-profile.md

 ---

 <p>
-  A complete and updated profile is a way to put your best foot forward in the Water Reporter community.
-Keeping your profile photo, bio, and organization information current allows others to put a face with the experiences and better understand who is doing what on our world’s waterways.
+ A complete and updated profile is the most effective way to put your best foot forward in the Water Reporter community.
+Keep your profile photo, bio, and organization information current to allow others to put a face with the experiences and better understand each other’s connection to the nation’s rivers.
 For restoration professionals, completed profiles add validity to the actions taken to abate water quality threats.
-So if you have a spare minute, follow the steps below to complete your profile and make our community that much better.
+So if you have a spare minute, follow the steps below to complete your profile and make our community more effective at examining our interactions with our nation’s waterways
 </p>